maxbaykowski/csdr_server/README.md

 ## Protocol Reference

 This section is only needed if you want to write your own client.
+If you just want to use the server, you can stop here.
+Otherwise, keep reading.

 ### Transport